 1. Conduct an audit of your financial documents.

 Your online payment software is only as good as the data you feed it.
 Make sure your data is clean by taking stock of your financial statements, customer and vendor contracts (including credit and payment terms), and outstanding payments.
 You’ll input information from these documents into your payment and accounting software later.

 2. Get accounting software like Quickbooks or Xero.

-To get the most of your automated payments, you’ll need accounting software like Quickbooks or Xero to handle holistic financial reporting.
+To get the most of your automated payment system, you'll need accounting software like Quickbooks or Xero to handle holistic financial reporting.
 You can try a few options for free before choosing one that works for your business.